SM Prime: SM Supermalls

-SM Supermalls is a chain of shopping malls with over 60 malls in the Philippines, and seven in China.
+SM Supermalls is a chain of shopping malls with over 88 malls in the Philippines, and 8 in China as of August 2024.
 According to the company, the malls attract an average foot traffic of 3.5 million daily and has over 5,000 tenant partners.

+SM Offices

+SM Offices is SM Prime's commercial development arm responsible for the development various commercial properties and office tower developments across the country.
+Their key office properties include the E-Com Center towers at the SM Mall of Asia Complex, the Mega Tower located beside SM Megamall, the North Towers at the SM North EDSA Complex, the SM Fairview Towers at the SM City Fairview Complex, and the SM Aura Tower at the SM Aura complex.

-SM Development Corporation
+SM Development Corporation (SMDC)

 SM Development Corporation (SMDC) is a wholly owned subsidiary and the real estate arm of SMPH.
-SM Development Corporation commits itself to providing access to luxurious urban living through vertical villages perfectly integrated with a commercial retail environment, giving its residents access to a truly cosmopolitan lifestyle.

-Properties of SM Development Corporation are strategically situated in key areas across Metro Manila specifically the Central Business Districts of Mall of Asia Complex, Makati, Ortigas, Taguig, Quezon City, Manila, Pasay, Parañaque and Las Piñas.

-They can also be easily accessed from neighboring provinces like Cavite, Bulacan, Pampanga, Iloilo and Bacolod.
+Its properties are strategically situated in key areas across Metro Manila specifically the Central Business Districts of Mall of Asia Complex, Makati, Ortigas, Taguig, Quezon City, Manila, Pasay, Parañaque and Las Piñas, as well as nearby provinces like Cavite, Bulacan, Pampanga and in Visayan locations Iloilo and Bacolod.

 Back in 2020, SMDC bagged the most-coveted Best Developer of the Year award in the annual PropertyGuru Asia Property Awards alongside other recognitions: